Understanding your risk

-- Certain blood disorders such as monoclonal gammopathy of undetermined significance (MGUS)
+- Certain blood disorders (e.g. monoclonal gammopathy of undetermined significance)

 Diagnosing multiple myeloma

-A doctor may detect multiple myeloma when reviewing routine blood tests, or decide to test based on symptoms.
-Optum’s doctors use a range of advanced diagnostics to test for and track the progression of multiple myeloma.
+Your physician may detect multiple myeloma when reviewing routine blood tests or decide to test based on your symptoms.
+Our doctors use a range of advanced diagnostics to test for and track the progression of multiple myeloma.

-An imaging test such as an X-ray or an MRI may be performed to determine if there has been any bone loss or bone weakening as a result of multiple myeloma.
+- Imaging tests: An imaging test such as an x-ray or magnetic resonance imaging (MRI) scan may be performed to determine if there has been any bone loss or bone weakening as a result of multiple myeloma.

 Types of multiple myeloma and symptoms